What Is Daith Piercing?

 • Check whether the procedure is affordable.

-• Talk to a professional about the benefits and risks before getting the piercing.
+• Talk to a professional about the benefits and risks before getting the piercing for headaches.

 • Select the jewelry and check whether the patient is allergic or not.

-• Before touching the piercing, always wash the hands.
+• Before touching the piercing, hands should always be washed.

 • Leave the earring undisturbed for at least 8 weeks for healing and to keep the hole open.